 Boost and Protect Your Immune Health

-The concerns about the pandemic of Covid- 19 has been lurking around us since late February and as we are approaching the Fall months we also have to contend with the flu.
+The concerns about the pandemic of Covid- 19 has been lurking around us since late February 2020, and as we approach the Fall months, we also have to contend with the flu.
 You cannot control the outbreak of viruses, but you can arm yourself with a healthy immune system.
-According to Harvard Health there are several things that you can do to boost and protect your immune health.
+According to Harvard Health, you can do several things to boost and protect your immune health.

-Eat a nutrient rich diet – A high fiber diet with plenty of fruits, vegetables, whole grains and legumes appear to stimulate immune activity.
+Eat a nutrient-rich diet – A high-fiber diet with plenty of fruits, vegetables, whole grains, and legumes stimulates immune activity.
 Probiotic and Prebiotic foods also help immune health.
-Probiotic foods include: Yogurt, fermented vegetables, sauerkraut, tempeh, kombucha tea kimchi and miso.
-Prebiotic foods include: Garlic, onions, leeks, asparagus, Jerusalem artichokes, dandelion greens, bananas, and seaweed.
+Probiotic foods include Yogurt, fermented vegetables, sauerkraut, tempeh, kombucha tea, kimchi, and miso.
+Prebiotic foods include Garlic, onions, leeks, asparagus, Jerusalem artichokes, dandelion greens, bananas, and seaweed.

 In addition to a healthy diet, vitamin and herbal supplements can also support your immune health.
-The key vitamin and herbal supplements are: Zinc, selenium, iron, copper, folic acid and vitamins A, B6, C, D, and E.
+The critical vitamin and herbal supplements are Zinc, selenium, iron, copper, folic acid, and vitamins A, B6, C, D, and E.

-There are many claims that chicken soup can cure the common cold but there are no clinical trials that show that it helps with healing.
-However, chicken soup can make you feel better when you are sick and it is also packed with various immune supporting nutrients which include: Protein and zinc from chicken, Vitamin A from the carrots, Vitamin C from the celery and onions and Vitamin A, K, and C from
+There are many claims that chicken soup can cure a common cold, but no clinical trials show that it helps with healing.
+However, chicken soup can make you feel better when you are sick, and it is also packed with various immune-supporting nutrients, which include: Protein and Zinc from chicken, Vitamin A from the carrots, Vitamin C from the celery and onions, and Vitamin A, K, and C from

 Simple Chicken Soup Recipe